Unlocking the Silent Epidemic: Type 2 Diabetes in Men

 1. Age: The risk of Type 2 diabetes increases with age, with most cases diagnosed in adults over 45.

-2. Weight: Carrying extra weight can significantly raise the risk of developing this condition.
+2. Weight: Carrying extra pounds can greatly increase chances of developing this condition.

 3. Family History: Having a family history of this condition can greatly increase his chances.